nipponjo/tts-arabic-pytorch/training.md

 ## Background

-Text &rarr; (Phonemes) &rarr; Token ids &rarr; Mel frames &rarr; Audio wave
+Text (&rarr; Phonemes) &rarr; Token ids &rarr; Mel frames &rarr; Audio wave Text (&rarr; Phonemizer) &rarr; Tokenizer &rarr; TTS (Mel output) &rarr; Vocoder &rarr; Audio wave

 A *tokenizer* maps the text or phonetic symbols to token ids.
 In this repo, this is implemented in the `/text` folder.
 A *phonemizer* can be helpful when pronunciation rules are difficult or to allow phoneme based manipulation.
 For MSA the pronunciation rules for diacritized text are not overly complicated (`text/phonetise_buckwalter.py`) such that a model can learn these from a sufficiently large dataset.
 A *vowelizer* or *diacritizer* can try to estimate the diacrits but these are not perfect and only work for MSA.

 It is common to have two models, one that performs the *Token ids &rarr; Mel frames mapping* such as [Tacotron2](https://arxiv.org/abs/1712.05884) or [FastPitch](https://arxiv.org/abs/2006.06873) and a *vocoder* such as [Hifi-GAN](https://arxiv.org/abs/2010.05646) or [Vocos](https://arxiv.org/abs/2306.00814) that performs the *Mel frames &rarr; Audio wave* mapping.
 The advantage of this approach is that learning to map tokens to mel frames is easier / faster and the vocoder can be trained in a self-supervised manner.
 Different *Token &rarr; Mel* models can be combined with the same vocoder which offers some flexibility.
-A one-stage model like [VITS](https://arxiv.org/abs/2106.06103) marge these two stages and therefore avoids the mel spectrogram bottleneck but usually takes much longer to train as the the adversarial losses need to do a lot of work (as for the vocoder) and can need a larger dataset.
+A one-stage model like [VITS](https://arxiv.org/abs/2106.06103) merges these two stages and therefore avoids the mel spectrogram bottleneck but usually takes much longer to train, as the the adversarial losses need to do a lot of work (as for the vocoder), and may need a larger dataset.
 It may depend on the use case which approach is preferred.

 ## Config file